adfinis/adsy-trainings/susecap-workshop/9002_components/modul_components_9002.md

 * User Account and Authentication Server
 * Database for state
-* Attachment to LDAP optional
+* Attachment to LDAP or other IAM solutions optional
 * Checks if user are authenticated and authorized

 ## Cloud Controller